 If wind comes up during the seeding operation, sow with the wind and not against it.
 If the area is large, the use of a mechanical seeder is better than hand sowing.
 Whether the hand method or the mechanical seeder is used, it is well to divide the seed and sow one-half in one direction, then the other half at right angles to the first.
 Otherwise, a uniform lawn will not result because some areas will get no seed and other spots too much.

 The rate of seeding will vary with the sort of mixture used.
 A high quality mixture will go twice as far as one of poor quality.
 Four to 6 pounds of such a mixture per 1000 square feet will be quite sufficient.
-A poor mixture, on the other hand, must be sown at a much heavier rate, and, even then, the result will be poor, weedy turf.
+A poor mixture, on the other hand, must be sown at a much heavier rate, and, even then, the result will be a poor, weedy turf.
+The percentage of permanent grass seeds in such a mixture is small, and in order to get enough permanent grass plants, the seed must be sown thickly.